sfu-bigdata/bd-glossary/Glossary.md

 ### ARTIFICIAL INTELLIGENCE

-A branch of computer science that allows machines to acquire and apply knowledge to handle new inputs and analyze patterns to solve different problems. [^39]
+A branch of computer science that allows machines to acquire and apply knowledge to handle new inputs and analyze patterns to solve diverse problems. [^39]

 ### BEHAVIOUR(AL) ANALYTICS